Low Fodmap Vegetarian Pizza Ideas

-Since many people with Irritable Bowel Syndrome (IBS) who are sensitive to wheat are triggered by the carbohydrate (fructan) portion of wheat and not gluten (which is a protein portion of wheat), it is possible for someone with IBS to have bread or a pizza crust made from old fashioned sourdough.
+Since many people with irritable bowel syndrome (IBS) who are sensitive to wheat are triggered by the carbohydrate (fructan) portion of wheat and not gluten (which is a protein portion of wheat), it is possible for someone with IBS to have bread or a pizza crust made from old fashioned sourdough.
 This is because the sourdough “starter” breaks down the fructans in a long fermentation.
 However, the sourdough option will not work for someone with celiac disease unless it is a certified gluten free sourdough.

-You will often see xantham gum used in gluten free baking recipes.
+You will often see xanthan gum used in gluten free baking recipes.
 This ingredient gives the dough a consistency that is missing from the gluten free doughs to make it a good pizza crust.

 Not all gluten free flours and products are low in fodmaps.
 Read the ingredient list carefully on gluten free products to make sure that you don’t get any hidden fodmaps if you are sensitive to them.

 If you are looking for a gluten free or low fodmap pizza crust, here are a few ideas: